-Big Cake Bake is a fun and easy way to make a difference to the lives of people in need.
+Big Cake Bake is a fun and easy way to help others when they need it most.
 It’s about getting together with your work colleagues, friends and family to bake the world a better place.

 Taking part is easy, and everyone can join in.
-Simply by hosting a morning tea, cake sale, workplace bake off, or a cake decorating competition to you’ll be helping vulnerable people in our local and international communities.
+Simply by hosting a morning tea, cake sale, workplace bake off, or a cake decorating competition you’ll be helping people going through tough times in our local and international communities.

 When is Big Cake Bake?

 Big Cake Bake is happening now!
 You can register and hold an event until 31 October 2023.

 It’s a piece of cake!
 The idea is to host a Big Cake Bake event in your workplace, home or community and raise much-needed funds to support the vital work of Red Cross.

 Register at bigcakebakeorg.au, by calling the team on 1800 733 276, or email email@example.com.
 Once registered, you will be sent a link to download your host kit with all the information you need to get started.

 - Plan your event.
 The host kit contains all the tools you need to promote and run a successful event.

 - Spread the word!
 Get as many people as possible to support your event and raise as much as you can to help support those in need.

 - Send in the money you raise to Red Cross and then start saving recipes for next year!